eProsima/Integration-Service-docs/docs/newprotocol.rst

     :end-before: // ProtocolWriter end

 Then the method's implementation must be defined.
-The *constructor* will receive the configuration parameters and will parse them in our example.
+The *constructor* will receive the configuration parameters and will parse them in the example.

 .. literalinclude:: ProtocolWriter.h
     :language: cpp
     :start-after: // Constructor start
     :end-before: // Constructor end

-The *destructor* will simply free any taken resource and memory allocation.
+The *destructor* will free any taken resource and memory allocation.

 .. literalinclude:: ProtocolWriter.h
     :language: cpp
     :start-after: // Destructor start
     :end-before: // Destructor end

-Finally, our example ``write`` method implementation will update an entity using a WebService.
+Finally, the example's ``write`` method implementation will update an entity using a WebService.

 .. literalinclude:: ProtocolWriter.h
     :language: cpp
     :start-after: // Write start
     :end-before: // Write end

-Now, we implement ``ProtocolReader.h`` which will declare the class ``ProtocolReader`` following the instructions of :ref:`ISReader` section.
+Now, ``ProtocolReader.h`` will declare the class ``ProtocolReader`` following the instructions of the :ref:`ISWriter` section.

-Again, we make use of the typical idiogram to avoid include a header file multiple times:
+Again, the typical definitions must be used to avoid including a header file multiple times:

 .. literalinclude:: ProtocolReader.h
     :language: cpp
     :start-after: // Define start
     :end-before: // Define end

-And... in the last line of the file
+And, in the last line of the file

 .. literalinclude:: ProtocolReader.h
     :language: cpp
     :start-after: // Endif start
     :end-before: // Endif end

-Then, we include the needed headers.
-Our example will make use of the :class:`cURLpp` library.
+Then, the file must include the required headers.
+The example will make use of the :class:`cURLpp` library.

 .. literalinclude:: ProtocolReader.h
     :language: cpp
     :start-after: // Include start
     :end-before: // Include end

-The next step is to declare our class ``ProtocolReader`` that must inherit from :ref:`ISReader`.
+The next step is to declare the class ``ProtocolReader`` that must inherit from :ref:`ISReader`.

 .. literalinclude:: ProtocolReader.h
     :language: cpp